JingLuo05/EcologicalMomentaryAssessmentDemo/README.md

 ## Requirements

 * Stream video from camera is not needed
-* Higher temporal resulotion(30 Hz to 60 Hz)
-* Store the video and process offline
 * Get timestamped RR intervals in millisecond accuracy
 * Get real-time RR intervals relating to the tasks